jessicaluong/pacman-js/README.md

 # Pac-Man

 This project is a remake of the classic Pac-Man game.
-It utilizes JavaScript with graphical outputs handled through HTML5 Canvas.

 ## How to Play